texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Anyone can obtain marriage records in Texas.
 As per the Texas Public Information Act, individuals can access or purchase these records, whether in the form of verification letters, electronic copies, or plain or certified copies, following proper requests to the record custodian.
 However, only persons mentioned in records and others with the right to access may obtain certified copies of marriage records that contain confidential information.
 Otherwise, the confidential details are redacted from copies given to the public.

 Yes, interested persons can search and view online marriage records for free in Texas.
 The Texas Department of State Health Services - Vital Statistics Section (DSHS-VSS) maintains public indexes of marriages in Texas from 1966 to date, although the most recent indexes (2020-2023) may still be unavailable online.
-Individuals may access this database, or those provided by some County Clerk Offices, to look at online marriage records for free.
+Some online databases may also provide images of original marriage records, allowing users to view visual records or photographs associated with specific filings.
+Individuals may access this database, or those offered by some County Clerk Offices, to look at online marriage records for free.

 Is Texas a Common Law State for Marriage?

-Yes, Texas recognizes common law marriages in the state.
+Yes, Texas recognizes common law marriages.
 Referred to as informal marriage under the Texas Family Code, common law marriages are legal unions between couples who do not receive a marriage license or hold any ceremony.
-To be in a common law marriage in Texas, persons 18 years or older need only agree to be married, after which they live together and present themselves to others as a married couple.
+To be in a common law marriage in Texas, individuals, 18 years or older, need only agree to be married, after which they live together and present themselves to others as a married couple.

-While not necessary, couples in a common law marriage may obtain a “declaration of informal marriage” from the County Clerk's Office provided they meet the same requirements as persons applying for a marriage license.
+While not necessary, couples in a common law marriage may obtain a “declaration of informal marriage” from the County Clerk's Office, provided they meet the exact requirements as persons applying for a marriage license.
 Additionally, Texas recognizes common law marriages formed in other states as long as the marriage is recognized in the state where it was formed.

 disclaimer